cchudzicki-ocw-testing/24.S96-fall-2021/content/pages/readings.md

 Blake, Celia (2019).
 "Language and Access to Justice" in Janeille Zorina Matthews and Jewel Amoah (eds.), [*Securing Equality for All in the Administration of Justice*](https://www.ttlawcourts.org/jeibooks/books/EqualityForAllBookOnlineNew-June14.pdf)*,* 109–120.
 UWI Faculty of Law.

 Carpenter, Karen, and Hubert Devonish (2013). ["Boys Will Be Boys: Gender and Bilingual Education in a Creole Language Situation" (PDF)](file:///C:/Users/Peter%20Chipman/Downloads/BoysWillBeBoysbyCarpenterandDevonish.pdf) in Jeannette Allsopp and John R. Rickford (eds.), *Language, Culture and Caribbean Identity*.
 University Press of the West Indies.
+ISBN: 9789768125927

 Walters, Kadian (2016). ["'I Got What I Wanted, but How Did They Make Me Feel?'
 The Anatomy of Linguistic Discrimination in a Diglossic Situation."](https://prezi.com/th9b3nrvmmls/linguistic-discrimination/) Presentation slides from Ph.D. oral examination, University of the West Indies, 8 July 2016.